IgniteUI/igniteui-docfx/en/components/autocomplete.md

 <div class="divider--half"></div>

  - <kbd>⬆</kbd> / <kbd>⬇</kbd> or typing in the input will open the dropdown, if it's closed.
- - Typing in the input will open the dropdown, if it's closed.
  - <kbd>⬇</kbd> - will move to the next dropdown item.
  - <kbd>⬆</kbd> - will move to the previous dropdown item.
  - <kbd>ENTER</kbd> will confirm the already selected item and will close the dropdown.